Avinashgupta94/Sales-Analysis-System/README.md

     FROM SalesLT.Product
     WHERE ProductID = @ProductID;

+    -- Check if the new price is valid
     IF @NewPrice < (@CurrentPrice * 0.5)
     BEGIN
         PRINT 'Error: New price cannot be less than 50% of the current price.';
         RETURN;
     END

+    -- Update the price if valid
     UPDATE SalesLT.Product
     SET ListPrice = @NewPrice
     WHERE ProductID = @ProductID;